ey92/notes/4744/hw3/hw3.md

 ```

 #### Part E
-No, it isn't licensed by my grammar, and no, it is intuitively possible.
+No, it isn't licensed by my grammar, and no, it isn't intuitively possible.
 - with square brackets grouping valid noun phrases: <br> `[people who [people who [people who people need] need] need] people`
 - it is intuitively easy to understand the meaning in the smallest set of square brackets <br> `people who people need` <br> as a noun phrase
 - replace that smallest noun phrase with another noun to continue simplifying: <br> `[people who [people who [monkeys] need] need] people`